olebole/irafdoc/doc/obsolete.oimcombine.rst

   <p>
   by specifically using the .pl extension on output.
-Other programs that can create integer images (such <b>mkpattern</b> or <b>ccdred.badpiximage</b>) can create the pixel list file directly by simply using the <tt>".pl"</tt>
+Other programs that can create integer images (such <b>mkpattern</b> or <b>ccdred.badpiximage</b>) can create the pixel list file directly by simply using the <span style="font-family: monospace;">".pl"</span>
   extension in the output image name.
   </p>
   <p>